nccgroup/house/README.md

 To make House work; you would need:

-1. A rooted android device with frida-server running plugged in your computer.
+1. A rooted android device with frida-server running plugged in your computer, use only one USB device is recommended.
 2. Local frida-python version matches frida-server's.

 #### Cannot get device?
 Does not work?
 Try to restart **both** the frida server and House, if still not working, please file an issue.

+#### Time out error?
+Often occues when there are multiple USB devices connected, try to restart the target application.

 #### Frida error?
 House has been tested using Frida version 11.0.9; there might be some issues with some other versions, also make sure frida-python matches frida-server's version.
 If still not working, try to run the generated frida scripts manually to see if it works.